moonsightz/usbhidproxy/README.md

 ## Furthermore
 - It is easy to remap whole keycode like Dvorak or etc if you want.
-  - To debug, UART must be wired to get output.
+  - To debug, UART must be wired for `debugPrintf()`.
-- To use another proxy hardware (including Raspberry Pi Pico + USB A receptacle cable), add a header file to board_include and check tusb_config.h is correct for the board.
+- To use another proxy hardware (including Raspberry Pi Pico + USB A receptacle cable), add a header file to `board_include/` and check whether `tusb_config.h` is correct for the board.
   - RP2350 is not tested. (ex.
 Pico 2 or https://www.waveshare.com/wiki/RP2350-USB-A )

 ## Reference